chandan-0416/Backend-Project/Readme.md

 4. npm i bcrypt jsonwebtoken
 - bcrypt: A library to help you hash passwords.
 - JWT: it's bearer token.
 (Access token, Refresh token)

+5. # Explain the code of user models
+-  # import
+- mongoose → Used to create MongoDB models and schemas. |for creating schemas & interacting with MongoDB.
+- Schema → A blueprint/structure for how a user document should look. | Schema → shortcut for mongoose.Schema.
+- jwt → Used to generate tokens for login (Access + Refresh tokens).
+- bcrypt → Used to hash passwords securely.
+- Hashing converts your real password into a secret, unreadable string before saving it in the database. why use - Because if someone hacks your database, they should NOT see your real passwords.
+- Refresh Token : Used during silent login (access token expires → refresh token creates a new one).
+- Access Token contains: user id, email, username,  full name --> Used for: Authorization, Protecting routes.
+- Refresh Token contains only: _id   --> Used to generate new access token without login.
+# salt round = 10 (industry standard)
+- A salt is a random string added to the password before hashing so that:
+- two users with the same password will NOT have the same hash
+- attackers cannot use precomputed tables (rainbow tables)
+- password → password + randomSalt → hash     => This makes hashing more secure.
+- Salt rounds (also called cost factor) = how many times bcrypt internally processes the password.(Higher rounds = more secure, Higher rounds = slower hashing)
+- 10 rounds => It is secure enough for modern applications, It is fast enough to not slow down signup/login
+- bcrypt generates a random salt internally, applies hashing 10 times, produces a secure, unique hash
+# Pagination Plugin
+- This lets you paginate complex queries like: filter by tag, search videos, sort by views, group by categories etc.

+6. # Cloudinary Services
+- Cloudinary is a cloud-based media management service that allows you to easily upload, store, optimize, and deliver:Images, Videos, Thumbnails, Audio, Raw files .
+It is widely used in modern apps—Instagram, TikTok, YouTube clones, e-commerce apps, etc.